 Ecuador, located in the northwestern part of South America, boasts a rich and diverse cultural landscape shaped by its history, geography, and vibrant mix of indigenous, European, and African influences.
 The cultural landscape is a rich tapestry of heritage, tradition, and a profound appreciation for nature.

 Quito, Ecuador's capital, sits high in the Andean foothills.
 Constructed on the foundations of an ancient Incan city, it’s known for its well-preserved colonial center, rich with 16th- and 17th-century churches and other structures blending European, Moorish and indigenous styles.

 The Historic Center of Santa Ana de los Ríos de Cuenca is a remarkable example of a planned inland Spanish town that bears witness to the principles of Renaissance urban planning in the Americas.
 Founded in 1577, it has preserved its original orthogonal plan over four centuries.

-Zaruma, a town located in southern Ecuador, is known for its republic-era architecture, gold mines, culture, traditions and for having been founded by Spanish explorer Alonso de Mercadillo.
-The town is, more recently, becoming known for its coffee, gastronomy and art.
+Zaruma, a town in southern Ecuador, is known for its republic-era architecture, gold mines, culture, and traditions and for having been founded by Spanish explorer Alonso de Mercadillo.
+The town is, more recently, becoming known for its coffee, gastronomy, and art.